fearnworks/fabricate/README.md

 - Extensibility: Designed for future feature additions or integration with other tools and services.

 ### Installation and Setup
+TBD : These are approximated instructions while the permanent mounting system is being developed.

 ```bash
 # Clone the repository
 git clone https://github.com/fearnworks/fabricate